miscord/miscord/README.md

 <a href="https://opencollective.com/miscord/sponsor/8/website" target="_blank"><img src="https://opencollective.com/miscord/sponsor/8/avatar.svg"></a>
 <a href="https://opencollective.com/miscord/sponsor/9/website" target="_blank"><img src="https://opencollective.com/miscord/sponsor/9/avatar.svg"></a>

 # :scroll: License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

+# :warning: Disclaimer

+We do not guarantee that this bridge will work correctly.
+We are not responsible for getting banned on any serivices integrated with Miscord.
+Use at your own discretion.
+All product and company names are trademarks™ or registered® trademarks of their respective holders.
+Use of them does not imply any affiliation with or endorsement by them.
+Facebook and the Facebook logo are trademarks or registered trademarks of Facebook, Inc., used under license agreement.